The Pulse Of Veterinary Medicine

 Matrix-assisted laser desorption/ionization time-of-flight (MALDI-TOF or MALDI) mass spectrometry represents exciting new technology for rapid microbial identifications of over 2,400 species of aerobic and anaerobic bacteria and fungi belonging to over 400 genera.
 MALDI-TOF uses mass spectrometry to measure particles based on their mass-to-charge ratio.
 To do this, an isolate is exposed to an ion source, which causes a breakdown of the organism into proteins.
 The resulting proteins are ionized, then separated and detected based on their mass-to-charge ratio.
 A specific mass spectrum profile is generated for each isolate and compared to a database of unique bacterial mass spectra.
 Within minutes, clinical isolates, as small as a single colony of either Gram-negative or Gram-positive bacteria, can be accurately identified.
 In 2015, IDEXX Reference Laboratories enhanced the microbiology services with the addition of the Bruker MALDI-TOF Biotyper system to allow for more rapid and accurate microbial identification.

 Appropriate susceptibility panels are selected based on the organism identification and include antibiotics that are clinically relevant for veterinary patients.
 The bioMérieux VITEK® 2 automated microbiology analyzer is the IDEXX Microbiology Service’s powerful workhorse, providing rapid and accurate susceptibility testing—the majority of positive cultures are completed and reported in two days.
 The breakpoint minimum inhibitory concentration (MIC) values and their corresponding efficacy interpretations—sensitive, intermediate, or resistant—are reported according to the Clinical and Laboratory Standards Institute (CLSI) guidelines for each drug.
 Knowing the isolate’s susceptibility pattern empowers veterinans to choose the best antibiotic, which will also depend on various patient factors and site of the infection.
-To learn more about using the MIC to guide your antibiotic choice, see the Microbiology Guide to Interpreting Minimum Inhibitory Concentration (MIC).
+Learn more about using the MIC to guide your antibiotic choice:

 IDEXX offers specialized antimicrobial susceptibility panels for certain sites, such as ears and eyes, where topical therapies and tissue penetration by antibiotics must be considered, and for use in some exotic species where antibiotic choices may differ.
 IDEXX customers are encouraged to select the most appropriate microbiology test codes for their patient infections, using the online or paper test directories for guidance, or with input from the IDEXX diagnostic support team or medical consultant.